ShreyasPrasad/ShreyasPrasad.github.io/_pages/about.md

 Rust development more practical and accessible to a wider audience  - stay tuned for technical blog posts that I make along my journey!

-In my free time, I spend a little too much time playing competitive team games like LOL and Valorant.
+In my free time, I spend a little too much time playing LOL and Valorant.
 Otherwise, I love hiking, biking, reading, and travelling.

 I am currently seeking 2023 new grad software engineering opportunities - if you know of some, or just want to say hi, feel free to reach out!